netsiphd/netrd/CONTRIBUTING.md

    This line tells the `netrd` package where to find your code.

+3. In order for your contribution to have automated documentation generated, you need to edit the file `netrd/doc/source/distance.rst`.
+(Or `netrd/doc/source/reconstruction.rst`).
+Under the 'Available distances' heading you will find a list of currently implemented methods inside a `.. autosummary` command.
+Add the bane of your algorithm to this list, in alphabetical order.

 4. Go back to editing <your_file_name>.
 After the line that starts with `class`, there is a function called `dist` for distances and `fit` for reconstructors.
 This is where the magic happens!
 There are